lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ### submitRequest()

-Override the submitRequest() function and first make sure that there are faces queued up to be processed.
-If so, call the base class submitRequest() function to start inferring head pose from the enqueued faces.
-Reset enquedFaces to 0 indicating that all the queued data has been submitted.
+The submitRequest() function is overridden to make sure that there are faces queued up to be processed.
+If so, call the base class submitRequest() function to start inferring head pose from the enqueued faces.  enquedFaces is reset to 0 indicating that all the queued data has been submitted.

 ```cpp
     void submitRequest() override {